Mwave: History

 One of the revisions of the Mwave card was the Mwave Dolphin.
 The card was an ISA legacy card that did not support plug and play and natively supported Windows through its software.
-It featured a 28.8k/second fax/modem and a Sound Blaster-compatible audio solution.
-One of the card's most publicized features was its software upgradeability: a version of the Mwave software upgraded the modem function to 33.6k.
-In addition, the card was key in the support of some of the Aptiva's Rapid Resume features, including Wake-up On Ring.
+It featured a 28.8 kbps fax/modem and a Sound Blaster-compatible audio solution.
+One of the card's most publicized features was its software upgradability: a version of the Mwave software upgraded the modem function to 33.6 kbps.
+In addition, the card was key in the support of some of the Aptiva's Rapid Resume features, including wake-on-ring.
 There were various consumer complaints with users reporting problems involving either the sound or modem features separately, or using both at the same time.
 Some consumers were offered a check for the purchase of hardware to replace the Mwave card, while others were offered a replacement modem, sound card or both.
 At one point, a class action lawsuit was filed; it was finally settled in 2001.

 Mwave Dolphin drivers version 20D and the Stingray version of the Mwave adapter addressed some shortcomings of the Dolphin (Stingray added plug and play support), but IBM eventually stopped using the Mwave adapter card in its Aptiva computers and resorted to conventional sound card and modem options.

 Mwave in some form or another has been produced for the MCA, ISA and PCMCIA busses.
 Select ThinkPad 600 and 770 models had a PCI version integrated (the Mwave chip integrated in select ThinkPad 755, 760 and 765 models was ISA-based).
 Certain Sun SPARCstation workstations incorporated the Mwave DSP chip for sound card functionality.

 Although Mwave adapter cards were discontinued, a Linux driver for the PCI-based Mwave in the ThinkPad 600 and 770 models was developed and released by IBM.